MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

 Okay, so now you can see the results a bit more clearly.
-The Bayes factor when you try to drop the mySleep predictor is about  $10^{−26}$, which is very strong evidence that you shouldn’t drop it.
-On the other hand, the Bayes factor actually goes up to 17 if you drop `babySleep`, so you’d usually say that’s pretty strong evidence for dropping that one.
+The Bayes factor when you try to drop the mySleep predictor is about  $10^{âˆ’26}$, which is very strong evidence that you shouldnâ€™t drop it.
+On the other hand, the Bayes factor actually goes up to 17 if you drop `babySleep`, so youâ€™d usually say thatâ€™s pretty strong evidence for dropping that one.

 ## 1.8 Bayesian ANOVA

 The BayesFactor package is pretty flexible, and can do more things.
-There’s only one other topic I want to cover: Bayesian ANOVA.
+Thereâ€™s only one other topic I want to cover: Bayesian ANOVA.

 ~~~